Schedule a Consultation

 • Closure and Healing: A healthy ending can provide a sense of closure, allowing individuals to move on and heal from the relationship.
 It can help prevent lingering feelings of resentment, anger, or sadness.

 • Preservation of Respect: A healthy ending can preserve the respect and dignity of both parties, even in difficult circumstances.
-This can help maintain a positive relationship, even if the romantic or intimate connection has ended.
+This can help maintain a positive relationship, even if the intimate connection has ended.

 What is a Healthy Ending To a Therapeutic Relationship?